-Bit The smallest unit of information in computing, abbreviation of the term Binary digIT.
+Bit The smallest unit of information, abbreviation of the term Binary digIT.

-- Blob Binary Large OBject, typically a large binary file stored in a database. - Bug Defect in a computer program which stops it from working as intended, see also debug. - Class In object-oriented programming a class is a template that can be used to create an object. - CPU Central Processing Unit, part of the computer that executes machine instructions. - Debug The activity of identifying and removing a bug (defect) from a computer program. - DNS Domain Name Server a machine that translates URLs to IP addresses. - DRY Don't repeat yourself.
+Blob Binary Large OBject, typically a large binary file stored in a database.

+Bug Defect in a computer program which stops it from working as intended, see also debug.

+Class In object-oriented programming a class is a template that can be used to create an object.

+CPU Central Processing Unit, part of the computer that executes machine instructions.

+Debug The activity of identifying and removing a bug (defect) from a computer program.

+DRY Don't repeat yourself.
 Make use of a variables for frequently used values.
-Make use of functions for frequently used processing logic. - Function A set of instructions for performing a procedure.
-Most commonly a function takes a set of arguments and returns a value. - HTTP HyperText Transfer Protocol, commonly used for web browsing. - Hypervisor A piece of software that allows you to run a virtual machine. - List A common data structure representing an ordered collection of elements.
-Also known as an array. - Method A method refers to a function that is part of a class. - Init Abbreviation of the word "initialise".
-Usually used to represent a one time event that that results in the creation of a new entity. - Integer A whole number, i.e. a number that can be expressed without a fractional component. - I/O Input/Output; often used in the context of reading and writing data to disk. - Object In object-oriented programming an object is an instance of a class. - Object-oriented programming Programming methodology centered around the concept of objects rather than actions and procedures. - IP address Internet Protocol address. - Pipe A pipe is a means to redirect the output from one command into another.
-The character used to represent a pipe is the vertical bar: |. - RAM Random Access Memory, fast access volatile memory. - Recursion A procedure whose implementation calls itself.
+Make use of functions for frequently used processing logic.

+Function A set of instructions for performing a procedure.
+Most commonly a function takes a set of arguments and returns a value.

+List A common data structure representing an ordered collection of elements.
+Also known as an array.

+Method A method refers to a function that is part of a class.

+Integer A whole number, i.e. a number that can be expressed without a fractional component.

+I/O Input/Output; often used in the context of reading and writing data to memory.

+Object In object-oriented programming an object is an instance of a class.

+Object-oriented programming Programming methodology centered around the concept of objects rather than actions and procedures.

+Pipe A pipe is a means to redirect the output from one command into another.
+The character used to represent a pipe is the vertical bar: |.

+RAM Random Access Memory, fasta access volitile memory.

+Recursion A procedure whose implementation calls itself.
 Of practical use for problems where the solution depends on smaller instances of the same problem.

-- Scope Determines which parts of a program has access to what.
+Scope Determines which parts of a program has access to what.
 For example any part of a program can have access to a global variable.
-However, if a variable is contained within the scope of a function only code within that function can access the variable. - Shell Program that allows the user to interact with the operating system's services and programs, see also terminal. - Standard input stream Stream of characters ingested by a program, often abbreviated as stdin.
+However, if a variable is contained within the scope of a function only code within that function can access the variable.

+Shell Program that allows the user to interact with the operating system's services and programs, see also terminal.

+Standard input stream Stream of characters ingested by a program, often abbreviated as stdin.
 A common way to send data to a program is to pipe them from the standard output stream of another program.
 In the below we use the echo command to send the string foo bar baz to the standard input stream of the wc command.